fhag/raspi-info/README.md

 ```

-Specific file types can be excluded in the source code
+Specific file types are excluded in the source code.
 ```
 exclude_ftypes = ['.sample', '.log', '.cache']
 ```